Dassault Group names Edelstenne as successor to Serge Dassault

-The statement came amid media reports of a succession struggle between family members over who would ultimately lead the holding company, which controls Dassault Aviation (AVMD.PA), and national newspaper Le Figaro as well as holding major stakes in Dassault Systemes (DAST.PA) and Thales (TCFP.PA) and smaller stakes in several other listed French businesses.
+The statement came amid media reports of a succession struggle between family members over who would ultimately lead the holding company, which controls Dassault Aviation, and national newspaper Le Figaro as well as holding major stakes in Dassault Systemes and Thales and smaller stakes in several other listed French businesses.

 In a brief statement following an extraordinary shareholders' meeting, the holding company said that when required Charles Edelstenne "will automatically succeed Serge Dassault."